-Acknowledging the epistemic problems of science communication introduces major new issues into NOS education (as we detail more fully below).
-Foremost, it invites a broader cultural view of the generation, transfer and integration of expert knowledge.
+Acknowledging the epistemic problems of the science consumer introduces major new issues into NOS education (as we detail more fully below).
+Foremost, it invites a broader cultural view of the generation, transfer, and integration of expert knowledge.
 Most notably, all public scientific knowledge is inevitably mediated.
 Knowledge is generated in one domain of expert discourse (among professional scientists) and consumed in another (the everyday discourse of individuals in society).
 How do scientific claims effectively bridge the implicit gap?
+How do they interact with imposter claims?
 What is the "social architecture" that justifies trust or allows it to function effectively (Allchin, 2012b)?
-In addition to learning about how to interpret data or evidence, students need to learn how to address such social questions as: Who is an expert?
+In addition to learning about how to interpret data or evidence, students need to learn how to address such social questions as Who is an expert?
 Whose testimony should be deemed credible?
 What happens when experts seem to disagree?
 In what ways does science, with its own internal social system, establish trustworthy knowledge as a community?
 How should someone (who is not a scientist themselves) ascertain scientific consensus?

-Many of the evaluative functions have historically been performed by science journalists and the news media as professional mediators.
+Many of the evaluative and filtering functions have historically been performed by science journalists and the news media as professional mediators.
 However, with the rise of electronic and social media, such traditional "gatekeeping" is waning.
 Individuals are now left to distinguish reliable from unreliable science largely on their own.
 Good scientific information is certainly readily available if one knows where to find it and who to trust.
-However, who exactly can one trust as a spokesperson for science?
+However, the challenge is deeper than merely interpreting jargon or complex evidential reasoning, or understanding graphs or scientific reporting style (as addressed by the NGSS, e.g., NGSS Lead States, 2013).
+Namely, who exactly can one

+FIGURE 1 The full trajectory, or "ontogeny," of a scientific claim.
+Each claim passes through a series of epistemic steps, "from test tube to YouTube" or "from lab book to Facebook."
+Arrows indicate information flow (not any form of direct causality or necessary trajectory).
+Arrows may thus be best read in reverse, as mapping the origin or provenance of a claim as it is relevant to assessing the claim·s reliability, or trustworthiness.
+The limited domain of conventional NOS (internal science) is compared to the more expansive domain of the nature of science-in-society (including "external" factors; see text).
+Information is conveyed and transformed at several points, each posing specific epistemic challenges, including (A) observations, experimental measurements and the instruments that mediate them; (B) scientific, statistical and theoretical reasoning; (C) peer review, correspondence among scientists, and epistemic checks and balances, often mediated by assessments of credibility; (D) "external" publications and testimony to media professionals and public institutions (legislatures, courts, government agencies); and (E) various communication media (print and broadcast, news and entertainment, Internet, social peer-to-peer networks).
+The many cognitive and cultural factors that shape how individuals interpret and communicate their claims are not shown trust as a spokesperson for science?
 By contrast, who might be biased by a potential conflict of interest?
 Why, indeed, should one care about science or evidence at all?
 In our view, therefore, students need to appreciate a "bird's-eye" perspective of the system of knowledge generation and its mediation, including their own role as consumers.
-This is the essential context for understanding the vantage point of the citizenconsumer and his or her and inescapable responsibilities.
-And this is the profound reorientation in conceptualizing NOS that we feel is now necessary for science educators.
+This is the essential context for understanding the vantage point of the citizen-consumer and his or her and inescapable responsibilities.
+And this is the profound reorientation in conceptualizing NOS that we feel is now necessary for science educators (even those already partially oriented to the role of "science communication").